ice-bergtech/kr8/docs/godoc/kr8-cmd.md

 }
 ```

-<a name="RootCmd"></a>RootCmd represents the base command when called without any subcommands
+<a name="RootCmd"></a>RootCmd represents the base command when called without any subcommands.

 ```go
 var RootCmd = &cobra.Command{